chetanbg1/cbgwork1/README.md

 //(and edges through it) disconnects the graph.

 Questions
+--
+latest inhancement in hashmap
+	 for collision  linked list is used which is O(n)   to increase performance now balanced tree is used log(n) when a perticular threshold is reached the linked list is converted into balaced tree optional claas-
+	Every Java Programmer is familiar with NullPointerException.
+It can crash your code.
+And it is very hard to avoid it without using too many null checks.
+So, to overcome this, Java 8 has introduced a new class Optional in 		java.util package.
+It can help in writing a neat code without using too many null checks.
+By using Optional, we can specify alternate values to return or alternate code to run.
+This makes the code more readable because the 		facts which were hidden are now visible to the developer.

+import java.util.Optional;

+// Driver Class
+public class OptionalDemo {
+      // Main Method
+    public static void main(String[] args)
+    {
+        String[] words = new String[10];

+          Optional<String> checkNull = Optional.ofNullable(words[5]);

+          if (checkNull.isPresent()) {
+            String word = words[5].toLowerCase();
+            System.out.print(word);
+        }
+        else
+            System.out.println("word is null");
+    }
+}

 diff between arraylist and linked list arrayList - used dynamic array as internal data structure
 		manipulation is slow but searching is fast